 This means that they will be able to ask us for the data we store on them, and receive it in a simple format.

 This means that if they ask us, we will remove all their personal data - letting you focus on the best buyers.

 Implementing all of this could be complex (just ask our in-house GDPR experts who have been looking into its correct application!).
-We’re rolling out changes to ensure that it is simple and straightforward for you.
+We rolled out changes to ensure that it was simple and straightforward for you.

 We act on your behalf as what is called a Merchant of Record (MOR).